How may I apply for a Fellowship in Regional Anesthesiology and Acute Pain Medicine at HSS?

 Are clinical electives/rotations from non-affiliated institutions permitted?

 The Department often receives requests for clinical electives from physicians in national and international training programs.
 Regretfully, we are unable to grant these requests.
 Only residents in programs with which we maintain a formal academic affiliation are permitted clinical privileging at HSS.
-Most importantly, our first priority, in terms of case experience, must be to our Fellows, who make a year-long commitment to advanced training in regional anesthesia.
+Most importantly, our first priority, in terms of case experience, must be to our Fellows, who make a year-long commitment to advanced training/

 What are the institutions with which you have a formal academic affiliation?